-It is to be noted that the entry into force on 1 January 2016 of Law No. 140/2015 of 7 September, approving the new Statutes of the Order of Statutory Auditors and Law No. 148/2015 of 9 September approving the Legal Regime for Audit Supervision, implied that the provision of services by the Statutory Auditor is substantially limited (a wide range of services are legally prohibited and the rest are limited to 30% of the total fees paid to the Statutory Auditor) and that the non-prohibited services require the prior approval of the Supervisory Board.
+It is to be noted that the entry into force on 1 January 2016 of Law No. 140/2015 of 7 September, approving the new Statutes of the Order of Statutory Auditors and Law No. 148/2015 of 9 September approving the Legal Regime for Audit Supervision, implied that the provision of services by the Statutory Auditor is substantially limited (a wide range of services is legally prohibited and the non-prohibited services require the prior approval of the Supervisory Board.

-Thus, while always being subjected to the approval by the Supervisory Board, other services were contracted from PricewaterhouseCoopers (and not the additional services provided by the external auditor).
-Such services essentially refer to assistance for the implementation of administrative mechanisms to address legal formalities.
+Thus, while always being subjected to the approval by the Supervisory Board, other services were contracted from the Statutory Auditor (and not the additional services provided by the external auditor).
+These services basically covered the limited audit of the interim financial statements for the period ended 30 June 2017, the independent audit of the non-financial information report - sustainability report 2017, financial and tax due diligence and in benchmarking and identifying recommendations on strategy of one of the Business Units of Corticeira Amorim.